psstmatt/design-process/README.md

 # Design Process
-A quick overview of my design process when tackling projects.
+An overview of my design process when tackling projects.

 ##1.
 Product Definition